ieee8023/covid-chestxray-dataset/README.md

 Our goal is to use these images to develop AI based approaches to predict and understand the infection.
 Our group will work to release these models using our open source [Chester AI Radiology Assistant platform](https://mlmed.org/tools/xray/) which is designed to scale to a global need by performing the computation locally.

-Using both X-ray or CT (preference for X-ray) as input to predict these tasks:
+The tasks are as follows using chest X-ray or CT (preference for X-ray) as input to predict these tasks:

-- Healthy vs Pneumonia (prototype already implemented [Chester](https://mlmed.org/tools/xray/) with ~74% AUC)
+- Healthy vs Pneumonia (prototype already implemented [Chester](https://mlmed.org/tools/xray/) with ~74% AUC, validation study [here](https://arxiv.org/abs/2002.02497))

 - Bacterial vs Viral vs COVID-19 Pneumonia